As a founder of a local CF gym – we get asked all of the time what we think are the top 10 gear we recommend for a Garage Gym.

 York FTS Press/Squat Stand – Great value and has a lot of versatility.
 It has two j-cups for press and squat.
 The threads can wear out with heavy use so be aware of that issue.

 Kettlebell – We recommend a 16-24KG kettlebell for men and a 8-16KG Kettlebell for women.
-A note from Brad McLeod – I just bought a 53 lb Rogue Ader Kettlebell and love it.
+A note from Brad McLeod – “I just bought a 53 lb Ader Kettlebell and love it.
 It is just the thing I needed for my home garage gym.
-Now I can bust out CrossFit workouts like Helen and have the right gear for the workout. for the kettle bells – here is what you want to keep an eye out for: Casting Seam – A cheap kettle bell will have a casting seam that is visible and will tear up your hands.
+Now I can bust out workouts like Helen and have the right gear for the workout. for the kettle bells – here is what you want to keep an eye out for is the Casting Seam – A cheap kettle bell will have a casting seam that is visible and will tear up your hands.

 Medicine Ball – The Dynamax medicine balls has been number one for years.
 Here are some things to consider: Fight Gone Bad sizing – 20 & 14LB Dynamax Medicine Balls are the sizes used for the CrossFit RX workouts.
 For gym use we recommend purchasing lighter med balls for mixed use.

 Search out Craigslist for a used Model C or D – If you can land a C for $400 or less based on the condition this may be a good deal.

 A Model D should go for around $600 used.
 You can pick up on of the new Concept2 Model D rower for $900

-Jump Rope – There are a number of new speed ropes in recent years like the RX jump ropes or Power Max Jump Rope.
+Jump Rope – There are a number of new speed ropes in recent years like the Rx Smart Gear Jump Rope or the PowerMax jump rope.
 I have several jump ropes in my gym bag and if going for raw speed – I use the Rogue Ultra Speed Cable Jump Rope.
 I give this rope a good review – just be careful if using on rough concrete as it will wear the rubber coating off the cable.
 I remedied this by jumping on smooth concrete and putting a piece of tape over the middle of the cable.
 The Rogue Ultra Speed Cable Jump Rope is wicked fast and used to break the US National and World speed records.

 We are also seeing more D1 style gyms go to all foam plyo boxes to save their athletes from injuries hitting their shins on the wood boxes.

 York GHD – This is a well built GHD with roller pads.
-Good commercial GHD for the price.
-You occasionally hear about athletes buying CrossFit equipment at Wal-Mart but in the end you pay for what you get and can expect it to break in the first year.
+The York Barbell Glute Ham Developer is a good commercial GHD for the price.
+You occasionally hear about athletes buying equipment at Wal-Mart but in the end you pay for what you get and can expect it to break in the first year.
 We get asked a lot “where do crossfitters buy their equipment?”.
-There are a number of CrossFit equipment providers.
+There are a number of equipment providers.
 We get most of our equipment from Rogue Fitness, Muscledriver and local used sports stores for airdyne bikes and dumbbells.

 Another question asked is “What is the most basic CrossFit equipment you recommend to get started?”.
 We say to get a yoga mat, jump rope and sand bag if your just starting out in your garage.
 As that will allow you to do many workouts for the lowest price and still have basic gear.

-Another question asked was “What is one piece of equipment I can start with for CrossFit gear for my home?”.
+Another question asked was “What is one piece of equipment I can start with gear for my home?”.
 Again, I would say a yoga mat as you can do pushups and sit-ups then run and come back and do standing lunges touching your knee to mat.

-Question: Is there are list of the best CrossFit garage gyms?
+Question: Is there are list of the best garage gyms?
 I don’t think I have seen a list but there are many videos on Youtube.

-Question: Where do I purchase CrossFit equipment?
+Question: Where do I purchase equipment?
 Check out any of the links above to Rogue Fitness or other gear companies.

-Question: Is it worth it making your own workout powerack for crossfit?
+Question: Is it worth it making your own workout powerack for cross fit?
 If you have a lot of time and knowledge of metal and working with it then go for it.

-Question: What is the best bar for CrossFit?
-That is a hard question but the best barbell for CrossFit workouts day in day out may be the Rogue bar.
+Question: What is the best bar for CF?
+That is a hard question but the best barbell for workouts day in day out may be the Rogue bar.

 Question: What is the minimum neccesary equipment for cross fit workouts?
-Check out the list above but I would say a pair of shorts, sports bra if your a gal, pair of running shoes and socks and have at it.
+Check out the list above but I would say a pair of shorts, sports bra if your a gal, pair of crossfit shoes and socks and have at it.
 You may want to have a jump rope and pull up bar next.